COVID-19 Resource Superstore

 • Ideally, the coverage in the insurance policy is in lockstep to the industry standards you use to do your work.

+With trained personnel using industry standards and specific insurance coverage, restorers can play a big part in bringing back some normalcy during the pandemic.
 With trained personnel following the new guidance in the RIA/IICRC Documents and insurance coverage specifically adopted to biohazard work, restorers will play a big part in bringing us all back to some normalcy.